IPL 2020, MI vs RCB preview: Rohit Sharma remains doubtful as Mumbai, Bangalore chase playoff spot

-Rohit Sharma is likely to miss his third game in a row when Mumbai Indians face Royal Challengers Bangalore here on Wednesday with both teams aiming to secure their spot in the IPL play-offs.
+Rohit Sharma is likely to miss his third game in a row when Mumbai Indians face Royal Challengers Bangalore on Wednesday with both teams aiming to secure their spot in the IPL play-offs.

 While Mumbai are sitting on top of the table despite their eight-wicket hammering by Rajasthan Royals with 14 points, Virat Kohli-led RCB too remain on 14 following their loss to Chennai Super Kings on Sunday.

+RCb though moved second in the table following DC’s heavy defeat to SRH on Tuesday that led to their net run rate slipping below that of RCB.
+So it will be a clash between the top two teams on the table

-A win for either side on Wednesday should be enough to take it to the play-offs.
+A win for either side on Wednesday should in all likelihood be enough to take it to the playoffs.

 MI results in IPL so far